-Databases for Developers

-Content: The aim of the subject element is to train the student to be able to select and apply various database types appropriately in relation to various fields of application.
-The student must also be able to analyze and develop in relation to large databases, including redesign and optimization.

-- Various database types and the underlying models - A specific database system's storage organization and query execution - A specific database system's optimization possibilities including advantages and disadvantages

-- Database-specific security problems and their solutions - Concepts and issues in relation to data warehousing, including big data - The particular issues raised by having many simultaneous transactions, including in connection with distributed databases - Relational algebra (including its relationship to execution plans)
+Databases for Developers Timing: 1 st year of study Scope: 10 ECTS Content: The aim of the subject element is to train the student to be able to select and apply various database types appropriately in relation to various fields of application.
+The student must also be able to analyze and develop in relation to large databases including redesign and optimization Learning objectives: Knowledge The student must have knowledge of: Various database types and the underlying models A specific database system's storage organization and query execution A specific database system's optimization possibilities - including advantages and disadvantages Database-specific security problems and their solutions Concepts and issues in relation to data warehousing, including big data

-- Transform logical data models into physical models in various database types - Implement database optimization - Use parts of the administration tool to assist in the optimization and tuning of existing databases, including the incorporation of a specific DBMS' execution plans - Use a specific database system's tools for handling simultaneous transactions - Use the programming and other facilities provided by a modern DBMS - Use an object-relational mapping tool

-- Analyze the application domain in order to select a database type - Divide responsibility for tasks between the application and DBMS during system development, to ensure the best possible implementation.

-This examination is an individual internal oral exam.
-The exam lasts for 30 minutes including assessment.
+The particular issues raised by having many simultaneous transactions, including in connection with distributed databases Relational algebra (including its relationship to execution plans) Skills The student can: Transform logical data models into physical models in various database types Implement database optimization Use parts of the administration tool to assist in the optimization and tuning of existing databases, including the incorporation of a specific DBMS' execution plans Use a specific database system's tools for handling simultaneous transactions Use the programming and other facilities provided by a modern DBMS Use an object-relational mapping tool Competencies The student can: Analyze the application domain in order to select a database type Divide responsibility for tasks between the application and DBMS during system development, to ensure the best possible implementation.
+The examination: This examination is an individual internal oral exam.
+The exam lasts for 20 minutes including assessment.
+Assessment: 7 point grading scale

 There are compulsory participation requirements that must be met in order to be qualified to do the exam.
 These requirements are described in the course plan for each course.
 Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to indicate a lack of academic activity and can lead to suspension of any state education grant or termination of enrolment.
-Decisions on the consequences of lack of participation are made by the student counselor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.
+Decisions on the consequences of lack of participation are made by the student courselor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.